Environmental, Social and Governance (ESG):

 Environmental, Social, and Governance (ESG) is a term used by governments, international bodies, non-government organisations, investors and financiers around the world to describe the qualitative aspects of the environment, social and governance that they might consider when investing, managing operations or conceptualising a city’s urban landscape and features.

 For example, when companies consider investing in or lending to a company, they might try to look for tangible financial components associated with the environment, social, and governance that may have an impact on their investments or lending.
-Do the companies have a framework to ensure that their operations are environmentally-friendly?
+Do the companies have a framework to ensure that their operations are environmentally friendly?
 Do the companies have a framework, programme or roadmap to ensure that their suppliers employ workers in accordance with international human rights standards?
 Companies that manage ESG risks and opportunities are actually much better prepared, have fewer ESG-related risks, making them more appealing to investors who are concerned with such issues.

 What would your sustainability advice be for a company's operations and investments?

-Sustainability considerations can always be factored into investment, lending, operations, procurement and construction decisions, regardless of how the company chooses to manage its businesses.
+Sustainability considerations can always be factored into an investment, lending, operations, procurement and construction decisions, regardless of how the company chooses to manage its businesses.
 Concrete aspects include evaluating business decisions from a sustainability standpoint and determining whether the analysis can be performed in-house or if outside assistance is required.

 In which part of the world can we see the least and most interest in ESG and sustainability efforts?

-Not enough is happening in the developing nations.
+Not enough is happening in developing nations.
 They must seriously consider long-term sustainability for their future development.
 Future developments could be ensuring business survivability and/ or mitigating drastic negative changes in living conditions.

 People will move to cities to look for jobs and/ or due to environmental changes.
 Development in technology will create a large social gap when more people come to live together in smaller urbanised areas.
-Not everyone will work in the technology space.
+Not every one will work in the technology space.
 Each will eventually find their roles within the work value chain.
 There might be some trials and errors as people learn and discover their own strengths and weaknesses along the way.

 Social tension and environmental challenges will be inevitable and one way to mitigate these risks would be to integrate ESG values early into companies’ and governments’ policies.
 ESG principles are not perfect but it is important to take the first step and improve along the way.